Bahía Solano: Pick Your Paradise

-For the Medellín-based professional in need of pure relaxation
+Are you a Medellín-based professional in need of pure relaxation?

 Stay at one of the two very-private cabañas at the Mecana Ecohotel on Playa Mecana and be bothered my nobody and nothing but the sound of crashing waves.

-For snowflakes who think they don’t fit into any of the above criteria
+Are you a snowflakes who thinks you don't fit into any of the above criteria?

 Message us on Facebook and we'd be glad to help.